rahulpanwar75/ineuron_internship_project/README.md

 Dataset:
-You can find the dataset on the given link https://drive.google.com/drive/folders/1FkmFVL8wlJmQWP1z52TD8PlhOJhitTyI?usp=sharing but in that dataset not available for this link .
+You can find the dataset on the given link https://drive.google.com/drive/folders/1FkmFVL8wlJmQWP1z52TD8PlhOJhitTyI?usp=sharing
+But that dataset not available for this link .
 Contact For ineuron support team for dataset and get it.

 Approaches: Python, R, Tableau, Power BI or you can use any tools and techniques as per your convenience.
 We would appreciate your valid imagination in finding solutions